The Innovation Awards - ALUS Canada

-- Winners have completed credible research related to the ecosystem services produced on working farmlands, or the verification and monitoring thereof.
+- Recipients have completed credible research related to the ecosystem services produced on working farmlands, or the verification and monitoring thereof.

-- Winners help promote public awareness of the ecosystem services to youth, landowners and the general public.
+- Recipients help promote public awareness of the ecosystem services to youth, landowners and the general public.

-- Winners participate in regional, provincial or national committees or organizations relating to ecosystem services.
+- Recipients participate in regional, provincial or national committees or organizations relating to ecosystem services.

-- Winners are involved with ALUS as participating farmer/ranchers who also sit on the local ALUS program’s Partnership Advisory Committee (PAC).
+- Recipients are involved with ALUS as participating farmer/ranchers who also sit on the local ALUS program’s Partnership Advisory Committee (PAC).

-- Winners are dedicated to, or supportive of, farming as a way of life, and demonstrate an excellent understanding of land stewardship.
+- Recipients are dedicated to, or supportive of, farming as a way of life, and demonstrate an excellent understanding of land stewardship.

-- Winners participate on local, regional, provincial or national committees or organizations as strong advocates for innovative stewardship projects that help to rebuild our natural heritage.
+- Recipients participate on local, regional, provincial or national committees or organizations as strong advocates for innovative stewardship projects that help to rebuild our natural heritage.

-- Winners work to increase stewardship awareness among youth, landowners, and the general public through efforts such as advocating, mentoring, teaching, fundraising, or through other means.
+- Recipients work to increase stewardship awareness among youth, landowners, and the general public through efforts such as advocating, mentoring, teaching, fundraising, or through other means.